lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     :alt: A screenshot of the main TOPCAT window with the Table Access Protocol item highlighted by the cursor under the VO drop-down menu.

+    The main TOPCAT window.

-3. Fill in `https://data.lsst.cloud/api/tap` in the “TAP URL” window and click the “Use Service” button.
+3. Fill in ``https://data.lsst.cloud/api/tap`` in the “TAP URL” window and click the “Use Service” button.
-(If you wish to access DP0.3 -- which is a database of solar system objects that supplements the main DP0.2 database -- rather than the main DP0.2 database, use `https://data.lsst.cloud/api/ssotap` instead.)
+(If you wish to access DP0.3 -- which is a database of solar system objects that supplements the main DP0.2 database -- rather than the main DP0.2 database, use ``https://data.lsst.cloud/api/ssotap`` instead.)

 .. figure:: /_static/API_TOPCAT_DLT_2.png
     :name: API_TOPCAT_DLT_2